codio-c5/C5-Development/.guides/content/Advantages-of-Public-Key--Asymmetric--Encryption-843f.md

 ||| guidance
 **Instructor's Note:**

- - Paul/Topher to spec. disadvantages here, e.g.
+ - The sender cannot decrypt a message they send.
+Encryption is a one-way process.
- - The sender cannot decrypt a message they send
+ - Public key encryption takes more processing power and storage than symmetric key.
+This is not much of an issue given today's fast processors and inexpensive storage.

 |||